Skip to Content

 Range of Versions

-Keep in mind that TypeScript follows the Semantic Versioning specification only partly .
-A patch release is still strictly only a bug fix, but a major release may introduce breaking changes.
-This means upgrading from 5.6 to 5.7 can break your types.
+TypeScript follows the Semantic Versioning specification partially .
+A patch release holds only bug fixes, but a minor release may introduce breaking changes.
+This means an upgrade from 5.6 to 5.7 can break types.

-For instance, if your project declares that the lowest compatible TypeScript version is 5.6, it is recommended to test against all major versions starting with that one:
+If the lowest compatible TypeScript version is 5.6, test against all minor versions from that point:

 tstyche --target '>=5.6'

 This command will test using TypeScript 5.6, 5.7, 5.8 and so on.
-The newly released versions will be added as soon as they are available.
+Newly released versions are added to the list as soon as they become available.

-The report will include three (or more) versions of TypeScript:
+The report will include each tested version of TypeScript:

 uses TypeScript 5.6.3 with ./tsconfig.json uses TypeScript 5.7.3 with ./tsconfig.json uses TypeScript 5.8.3 with ./tsconfig.json